 Thermocouple Conversion Units sections for jumper settings when using thermocouples or if using voltage inputs.
 All thermocouple types are converted into a direct temperature reading in either Fahrenheit or Celsius.
 The data contains one implied decimal place.
-For example, a value in V-memory of 1002 would be 100.2° C or $^{\circ}$ F.
+For example, a value in V-memory of 1002 would be $100.2^{\circ}$ C or $^{\circ}$ F.

-Use the last two jumpers, Units-0 and Units-1, to set the conversion unit used for either thermocouples or voltage inputs.
+either thermocouples or voltage inputs.
 The options are magnitude plus sign or 2's complement, plus Fahrenheit or Celsius for thermocouples.
 See the next two